List of NCAA Division I FBS scoring leaders

+Keenan Reynolds of the Navy Midshipmen, the NCAA Division I FBS all-time leader in career rushing touchdowns and the highest-scoring non-kicker in FBS history.

-The following is a list of football players in NCAA Division I FBS and its predecessors ranked in the top 30 for total points scored in a career or single season.
-Points are calculated as 6 points for a touchdown (rushing, receiving or returning - not passing), 3 points for a field goal, 2 points for a two-point conversion (rushing or receiving), and 1 point for an extra point.
+This list ranks football players in the NCAA Division I Football Bowl Subdivision (FBS) and its predecessor divisions who are among the top 30 leaders in total points scored in a career or in a single season.

+Points are awarded as follows: six points for a touchdown (rushing, receiving, or return touchdowns only; passing touchdowns excluded), three points for a field goal, two points for a two-point conversion (rushing or receiving), and one point for an extra point.

-Per NCAA rules, stats from bowl games prior to 2002 are not included in these lists.
+Under NCAA policy, statistics from bowl games played prior to the 2002 season are not included in these totals.